progit/progit/de/01-introduction/01-chapter1.markdown

 <!--So, what is Git in a nutshell?
 This is an important section to absorb, because if you understand what Git is and the fundamentals of how it works, then using Git effectively will probably be much easier for you.
 As you learn Git, try to clear your mind of the things you may know about other VCSs, such as Subversion and Perforce; doing so will help you avoid subtle confusion when using the tool.
 Git stores and thinks about information much differently than these other systems, even though the user interface is fairly similar; understanding those differences will help prevent you from becoming confused while using it.-->

 Was also ist Git, in kurzen Worten?
 Es ist wichtig, den folgenden Abschnitt zu verstehen, in dem es um die grundlegenden Konzepte von Git geht.
 Das wird dich in die Lage versetzen, Git einfacher und effektiver anzuwenden.
-Versuche dein vorhandenes Wissen über andere Versionskontrollsysteme, wie Subversion oder Perforce, zu ignorieren, während Du Git lernst.
+Versuche Dein vorhandenes Wissen über andere Versionskontrollsysteme, wie Subversion oder Perforce, zu ignorieren, während Du Git lernst.
 Git speichert und konzipiert Information anders als andere Systeme, auch wenn das Interface relativ ähnlich wirkt.
 Diese Unterschiede zu verstehen wird dir helfen, Verwirrung bei der Anwendung von Git zu vermeiden.

 <!--### Snapshots, Not Differences ###-->
 ### Snapshots, nicht Diffs ###